-This is an interesting activity especially for the hard adventure lovers.
-One can hike Gahinga, Muhabura but hiking Sabinyo will give you an opportunity to be in three countries ( Uganda, Rwanda, and DRC ) at the same time without needing a visa.
+This is an interesting activity, especially for hard adventure lovers.
+One can hike Gahinga, and Muhabura but hiking Sabinyo will give you an opportunity to be in three countries (Uganda, Rwanda, and DRC) at the same time without needing a visa.

-You will get to the track the Nyakagezi family that is the only habituated Gorilla group with two Silver-backs that live in peace with each other.
-The Nyakagezi group was very much a trans-boundary group, crossing borders to Rwanda and DRC but it was carefully studied and measures were put in place by the Ugandan government to make this group permanently find home in Mgahinga.
+You will get to track the Nyakagezi family which is the only habituated Gorilla group with two Silverbacks that live in peace with each other.
+The Nyakagezi group was very much a transboundary group, crossing borders to Rwanda and DRC but it was carefully studied, and measures were put in place by the Ugandan government to make this group permanently find a home in Mgahinga.
 The Gorillas in this group are an interesting bunch with features of lowland Gorillas of DRC.